automerge/automerge-swift/Sources/Automerge/Automerge.docc/AutomergeDataType.md

 # Saving, loading, and sharing Automerge documents as Data

-Define the automerge uniform type identifier in your app to share Automerge documents.
+Define the Automerge uniform type identifier in your app to share Automerge documents.

 ## Overview

 This library defines the Uniform Type Identifier ``Automerge/UniformTypeIdentifiers/UTType/automerge``  for the bytes that make up an Automerge document.
-This type is used in the ``Automerge/Document/transferRepresentation`` property of an Automerge document, which conforms to the [Transferable protocol](https://developer.apple.com/documentation/coretransferable/transferable).
+This type is used in the ``Automerge/Document/transferRepresentation`` property of an Automerge document, to conform Automerge documents to the [Transferable protocol](https://developer.apple.com/documentation/coretransferable/transferable).
-You can conform your own data types to this type when sharing Automerge documents as on disk representations.

 ### Defining a type for your file format

-The identifier for the `automerge` type is `com.github.automerge`, and the provided type in this library conforms to the type `public.data`.
+The identifier for the `automerge` type is `com.github.automerge`, and the provided type conforms to the type `public.data`.
 When defining a type for your app, as described in [Defining file and data types for your app](https://developer.apple.com/documentation/uniformtypeidentifiers/defining_file_and_data_types_for_your_app), you may conform your own app's type to ``Automerge/UniformTypeIdentifiers/UTType/automerge`` if you are using the bytes from ``Automerge/Document/save()`` as the on-disk representation.
 If your file format wraps those bytes, then provide your own type definition that does not conform to the `automerge` type.